MicrosoftDocs/sql-docs/docs/reporting-services/branding-the-web-portal.md

     ![Screenshot of the Site Settings page with the Branding option selected.](../reporting-services/media/ssrsbranding.png)

-**Currently installed brand package** will either display the name of the package that has been uploaded, or it will display None.
+**Currently installed brand package** either displays the name of the package that has been uploaded, or it displays None.

-**Upload brand package** will prompt you to select a zip file from a local folder and then apply the package to the web portal.
-You will see it take effect immediately.
+**Upload brand package** prompts you to select a zip file from a local folder and then apply the package to the web portal.
+You see it take effect immediately.

 You can also **Download** or **Remove** the package.
-Removing the package will reset the web portal to the default brand immediately.
+Removing the package resets the web portal to the default brand immediately.

 ## metadata.xml example